-Time: 7 minutes e going to look at another type of literary text - one that you would have had some experience with in Grade 9 - a play script.
+In this lesson we are going to look at another type of literary text - one that you would have had some experience with in Grade 9 - a play script.
 It is set in a Grade 9 Art class and the topic is Graffiti.